-The United Nations Sasakawa Award for Disaster Reduction are now closed.
-The Award will be presented during the Global Platform for Disaster Risk Reduction, the next event will be in May 2019.
+Nominations for the United Nations Sasakawa Award for Disaster Reduction are now closed.
+The Award will be presented during the Global Platform for Disaster Risk Reduction on 16 May 2019.

 The United Nations Sasakawa Award for Disaster Reduction is one of three prestigious prizes established in 1986 by founding Chairman of the Nippon Foundation, Mr. Ryoichi Sasakawa.
 It is worth approximately US $50,000 and is shared among the Laureates.
 Nominees also receive Certificates of Distinction and Merit.